Once Upon A Mattress

 mattress

-When Pat and I got married in 1964 we bought a double bed with a foam Sealey Posturpedic mattress and a separate box springs.
-When the waterbed craze hit in the 1980s, we bought a king-size one.
+When Pat and I got married in 1964, we bought a double bed with a foam Sealey Posturpedic mattress and a separate box spring.
+When the waterbed craze hit in the 1980s, we purchased a king-size one.
 That was the worst bed we ever had.
-Pat was heavier than me, so I was constantly sliding down towards him.
-Additionally, Pat coughed a lot which caused me to bounce up and down.
+Pat was heavier than I was, so I was constantly sliding down towards him.
+Additionally, Pat coughed a lot, which caused me to bounce up and down.
 That bed soon went to the basement.

 Aunt Katie Pressler